Labour and Childbirth

 This model gives plenty of time for the practice and assimilation of the techniques.
 The hypnosis portion of the sessions is recorded for use at home to help with this as regular practice is vital.

-Please note that, to ensure holistic care and support, it is advisable to inform your doctor that you are using hypnotherapy to enhance your birthing experience.
+Please note that, to ensure holistic care and support, it is strongly advised that you inform your doctor that you are using hypnotherapy to enhance your birthing experience.